DigiBP/Team-Rolex/README.md

 ___________

+### Running the Process

+#### First step:

+Please fill in the Google Form: [Prescription](https://docs.google.com/forms/d/e/1FAIpQLSfstGW4yB3cxIRQ82-GTqZaBRwxqpLLB7HepLd9glbCm5asEA/viewform).
+We recommend to try it out with the following data:

+- Patient name: Adrian Wu
+- Birthday: 10/01/1994
+- Patient e-mail: please use an e-mail you can access to check the messaging derived from the process.
+- Prescription: Ascorbic Acid (Ascorbic Acid is proven to not have interactions with other drugs.
+Other drugs could have interactions and then the process gets cancelled).
+- Your e-mail: please use an e-mail you can access to check the messaging derived from the process.

+#### Second step:

+You will get an e-mail indicating that the prescription has been succesfully recevied, and from here you get a link to the VoiceFlow Chat where you can select the pharmacy from where you would like to pick up the medication.
+In this e-mail you will find a process instance ID (with this format: 93546de0-9398-11ee-a701-c299aba011e6) that has to be entered on the VoiceFlow Chat ([Choose your pharmacy](https://digibp.github.io/Team-Rolex/))

+#### Third step:

+Please enter the process instance ID on the VoiceFlow Chat and select the most convenient pharmacy for you.

+#### Fourth Step:

+Once you have chosen the pharmacy, a notification is sent to the practitioner, the pharmacy, and the patient, and the process is succesfully ended.

+___________

 ### Scenarios
 #### Scenario 1: Practitioner sends new prescription, and if the patient does not exist in the database, the prescription gets cancelled, and the practitioner is notified.